SierraRhodes/NomadCraft.Solution/README.md

 ## Recreating the Database

-* _To add a migration naviate to TravelPlanner.Solution in your command line_
+* _To add a migration naviate to NomadCraft.Solution in your command line_
 * _Navigate to TravelPlanner_
 * _Run dotnet build_
 * _Run the command "dotnet tool install --global dotnet-ef --version 6.0.0_